-A great benefit of eating only a handful of makhanas during fasting is that it provides energy for the entire day.
+A great benefit of eating only a handful of makhana during fasting is that it provides energy for the entire day.
 Lotus seeds benefits are numerous for the human body by providing an adequate and sufficient quantity of protein.
-Having a bowl of makhanas keeps your stomach full and the calories under control.
+Having a bowl of makhana keeps your stomach full and the calories under control.

 One of the fox nuts or makhana benefits is that they have a low glycemic index.
 Makhana glycemic index is under 55.
 This means that they will gradually release glucose into the blood.
 This will keep you healthy and energetic and drive away any stress that exists.

 Being a rich source of fiber, eating roasted Makhana benefits digestive system, prevents constipation, and adds bulk to the stools.

 Kaempferol, a natural compound present in makhana, helps reduce inflammation in the body.
 Health issues like arthritis, diabetes, rheumatism, and many others arise as a result of inflammation.

 Another health benefit of Makhana is that they help manage blood sugar levels.
 Due to fox nuts’ benefits in controlling blood sugar levels, they have become widely popular among people who have diabetes.
 The low glycemic index of makhana (below 55) ensures that there won’t be a sudden spike in blood glucose levels.
 Having good fat and low amount of saturated fats, makhanas are a great food for diabetics.